-What you will notice about Palazzo Vecchio is its castle-like tower or torre d’Arnolfo which stands almost as tall as the dome on Duomo.
-The tower itself is nearly the height of a football field, 94 meters to be exact which can be climbed from the inside revealing a spectacle of views once at the top.
+What you will notice about Palazzo Vecchio is its castle-like tower or Torre d’Arnolfo, which stands almost as tall as the dome of Duomo.
+The tower itself is nearly the height of a football field, 94 meters to be exact, which can be climbed from the inside, revealing a spectacle of views once at the top.

-If you are keen to take the narrow staircase to the top of the tower, make sure to get there early as crowds build to lengthy ques early.
+If you are keen to take the narrow staircase to the top of the tower, make sure to get there early as crowds build to lengthy queues early.

 7.)
 Explore the Palazzo Pitti

 If you are planning to walk around the manicured gardens of Boboli, be sure to spend an hour or so discovering some of Florence’s most delicate treasures and artifacts in Palazzo Pitti.
 The palace and gardens at one point belonged to the Medici Family who are credited with the birth of the Rennaisance.